ImmaginaBiotechnology/Documents/Martian.md

 # Martian Ribosome Profiling Module

 ## Calculation of the P-sites
-In Martian p-sites are identified using a p-site offset computed for each different length of reads.
-These p-site offsets are calculated by the distance of start codon (Translation Initiation Sites) from the relative start positions of RPFs in each read length as described in https://doi.org/10.1371/journal.pcbi.1006169.
-You can see the explanatory diagram below;
+In Martian, p-sites are identified using a p-site offset computed for each different length of reads.
+These p-site offsets are calculated by the distance of the start codon (Translation Initiation Sites) from the relative start positions of RPFs in each read length, as described in https://doi.org/10.1371/journal.pcbi.1006169.
+You can see the explanatory diagram below:

 ![Martian_psite_offset_calc](Visuals/Martian_psite_offset_calc.jpg)

 ## Results

 Martian performs two analyses for each sample.
-First, it is analysing all reads without any length filtering to get ribosome profiling results (folder named **"All"**).
-After this it is finding the 'Monosome Length' of the Ribosome Protected Fragments (RPFs) for the given samples from the information [Frame CDS table](#sample-framecds) and filtering RPFs in monosome lengths and repeating the analsyis for those reads and exporting these results on another folder named **"Filtered"**.
+First, it analyzes all reads without any length filtering to get ribosome profiling results (folder named “All”).
+After this, it finds the ‘Monosome Length’ of the Ribosome Protected Fragments (RPFs) for the given samples from the information [Frame CDS table](#sample-framecds), filters RPFs in monosome lengths, repeats the analysis for those reads, and exports these results in another folder named “Filtered”.

-For each analysis Martian reporting multiple tables that can be used for further analyses.
+For each analysis, Martian reports multiple tables that can be used for further analyses.

 ## Tables